The Common Pests Of Crestview & The Florida Panhandle

 To help prevent problems with Asian cockroaches on your property or in your home we want to suggest home helpful prevention tips.
 Inspect your home’s exterior and seal any spaces found in the foundation and make sure that door sweeps are installed on all exterior doors, especially basement doors.
 Caulk gaps found around windows and doors and make sure that screens are completely intact.
 Switch out white outdoor lighting for yellow or LED bulbs which are much less attractive to insects.
 Eliminate water sources on your property by keeping tight-fitting lids on trash cans and compost bins, keeping garden areas cleaned up, and maintaining outdoor eating areas.

 Dealing with Asian cockroaches in your home or on your property?
-If so, then request your free quote and get started with our professional pest control solutions today!
+If so, then request your free quote and get started with our professional cockroach control solutions today!

 German cockroaches are a common species of cockroach and are widely distributed in urban environments.
 These cockroaches prefer living indoors and are problematic inside homes, restaurants, and other facilities where food is present.
 German cockroaches have flat, oval-shaped bodies and are light brown or tan in color.
 They have two distinct black stripes running horizontally down behind their heads.
 Adults grow to between 1/2 and 5/8th of an inch in length.
 German cockroaches have wings but rarely use them.
 Despite not being able to fly, German cockroaches are difficult to catch because they can run quickly.